-

 — Had I been in love, I could not have been more wretchedly blind.’

-Once he has proved his worth, she refuses to assure the intimidating Lady Catherine de Bourgh that she would never marry Mr. Darcy, she needs all her courage and presence of mind.
+Once Darcy has proved his worth, she refuses to assure the intimidating Lady Catherine de Bourgh that she would never marry Mr. Darcy, she needs all her courage and presence of mind.
 Lady Catherine rebukes her;

 Miss Bennet, do you know who I am?
 I have not been accustomed to such language as this.
 I am almost the nearest relation [Darcy] has in the world, and am entitled to know all his dearest concerns.